tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 "Right... okay I'll leave you to it then" I said awkwardly.

-Just then I saw a door behind him at the back of the room I had never noticed before fly open.
+At that moment I saw a door behind him at the back of the room I had never noticed before fly open.
 Two men in full body suits pushing a metal bin walked briskly through the shop and towards the workers in the far area of the warehouse.

 The workers moved quickly and started loading metal containers that were in the bin into boxes.